plausible/docs/docs/custom-event-goals.md

 You can also send dynamic monetary values alongside custom events to track revenue attribution.
 Here's how to set up the [ecommerce revenue tracking](ecommerce-revenue-tracking.md).

+## Creating funnels to optimize your conversion rate

+After you have the custom events in place, you can start creating [marketing funnels](funnel-analysis.md) to uncover possible issues, optimize your site and increase the conversion rate.

 <details>

 <summary>